LogicalMonster/mathematics_in_lean/markdown/C02_Basics.md

 ## 2.3.
 Using Theorems and Lemmas

 Rewriting is great for proving equations, but what about other sorts of theorems?
-For example, how can we prove an inequality, like the fact that  $a+e^{b}\leq a+e^{c}$  holds whenever  $b\leq c$ ?
+For example, how can we prove an inequality, like the fact that $a+e^{b}\leq a+e^{c}$ holds whenever  $b\leq c$?
 We have already seen that theorems can be applied to arguments and hypotheses, and that the `apply` and `exact` tactics can be used to solve goals.
 In this section, we will make good use of these tools.

 Consider the library theorems `le_refl` and `le_trans`: